rhencher/ST558-Project2/README.md

     ## 3 University of Health Sciences and Pharmacy in St. Louis            30147             30147          121576           109300         112800
     ## 4 Albany College of Pharmacy and Health Sciences                     36745             36745          119112           110100         119100
     ## 5 MCPHS University                                                   34650             34650          118171           102600         115500
+    ## [1] 0.2187894

 ``` r
 grid.arrange(instate_earning, outstate_earning, ncol=2)
 ```

 ![](README_files/figure-gfm/unnamed-chunk-1-13.png)<!-- -->

+In the graphics created above, we start by exploring the general information data.
+This dataset is a compilation of the tuition and admission details for schools in a particular state.
+Since the general data table consists of a substantial number of numeric columns, we draw summary statistics for these numerical columns after first returning the first five rows in the data frame.
+We then have a boxplot to see the measure of spread of the number of students for the colleges in the state separated by ownership.
+To understand whether there is a correlation between tuition and the admission rate, we have a scatter plot for both in-state and out-of-state tuition by admission rate coded by ownership.
+It appears there is a weak negative correlation in both instances, with it being slightly stronger between admission rates and out-of-state tuition than between admission rates and in-state tuition.

+We then analyze the admissions data consisting of the admissions rate and test details for schools in a particular state.
+Again, we begin by returning the first five rows of the data frame.
+Next, we visualize the total SAT and total ACT scores vs admission rates coded by test requirements to see if the total scores have a positive correlation with admission rate for schools.
+This does not appear to be the case for schools with high admission rates, but it would be interesting to see if the same can be said for schools with low admission rates.
+We also checked whether a higher ACT score is correlated with a higher SAT score, which it clearly is.

+We next move on to understand the cost perspective of these schools and understand if the ownership of schools affects the different tuition costs.
+We again print the first five rows of the data frame (and will continue to do so for each of the six functions created) and also explore the variability of in-state and out-of-state tuition costs by ownership.
+It is clear from these box plots that both in-state and out-of-state tuition are substantially lower for public schools than for private schools.
+Although this is unsurprising for in-state tuition, the large discrepency between median tuition rates for out-of-state public schools and private schools was somewhat surprising to find.

+Now that we have covered the different aspects of the schools, it would be pertinent to see the student information in these schools.
+We start by understanding the student diversity.
+We explore a school’s diversity by understanding the number of students within each level of ethnicity and gender.
+We group ethnicities by the school’s ownership and sum up the total count to see the dominant ethnicity of students within each ownership.
+It is not surprising to see that the most dominant ethnicity is white across all ownerships.
+The next leading ethnicity is Hispanic.
+We then see the total number of men and women in each ownership.
+Private, Nonprofit schools have more variability and have more number of women than men in NC.
+Though,Public schools in NC do not show anything interesting in terms of gender, we see that a couple of schools have outliers which needs to be inspected.

+Moving next onto the financial backgrounds of students enrolled in these schools, we explore the financial data.
+We plotted the distribution of poverty rates for the particular state and investigate the mean poverty rate of schools in each ownership.
+The poverty rate distribution seems to show a bimodal distribution.
+We see that Public schools have higher Mean Poverty Rate in comparison to Private Schools.
+This is an expected observation since Private schools tend to have a higher tuition fees.

+Finally, we desired to know the prospective outcome of the students graduating from these schools to see how much they spent vs how much they earned after graduating.
+For this, we have a scatter plot for the median earnings of students plotted against tuition they would have paid for that school.
+We see that the trend is not linear and that studying from a school with higher tuition costs does not imply higher financial prospects for the student in the future.
+To corroborate this finding, we take the correlation of Tuition(In-state+Out-of-State) and Median Earning 10 years after entry and the correlation coefficient is an indication of little to almost no relationship between Tuition paid and Median Earnings.